icommit

 The project

-To arrive at more informed decisions on how to jointly respond to the quickly changing landscape of violent extremism, icommit is developing tools and training courses to improve collaboration between stakeholders involved in disengagement and reintegration (D&R) and strengthen their preparedness in the prevention and countering of (violent) extremism, whether right-wing or Islamist.
+To arrive at more informed decisions on how to jointly respond to the quickly changing landscape of violent extremism, icommit developed tools and training courses to improve collaboration between stakeholders involved in disengagement and reintegration (D&R) and has strengthened their preparedness in the prevention and countering of (violent) extremism, whether right-wing or Islamist.

-The project will effectively improve cooperation between security and non-security stakeholders and state and non-state actors across Europe, fostering holistic case management for sustainable disengagement and reintegration.
+The project effectively improved cooperation between security and non-security stakeholders and state and non-state actors across Europe, fostering holistic case management for sustainable disengagement and reintegration.

 Objectives